gregvonkuster/docker-galaxy-ChIP-exo/README.md

 ``192.168.99.100``

-Now do this:
+Now do this (no matter the OS):

 ``docker run -d -p 8080:80 gregvonkuster/docker-galaxy-chip-exo``

-Consult the [docker manual](http://docs.docker.io/) for detailed information about using docker (its really worth reading).
+Consult the [docker manual](http://docs.docker.io/) for detailed information about using docker (it is really worth reading).

 Quick start:
 ``docker run`` will run the Image/Container for you.
 If you do not have the Container stored locally, docker will download it for you.